wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Climb the mountains and get their good tidings.
-Nature's peace will flow into you as sunshine flows into trees.
-The winds will blow their own freshness into you, and the storms their energy, while cares will drop away from you like the leaves of Autumn."
+💬 Quote of the Day: "This mystery of life is what really is at the heart of our concern, because we say it is a gift so stupendous, so magnificent, so mysterious that no one but God has any rights over it."
 <!-- end quote -->